Aging sermon ideas

 Worship ideas about aging

 "Intentionally including older adults in ministry helps congregations keep the promises made at baptism: To do all in their power to love, support and encourage the person being adopted into God's family—regardless of age."
-Article about Worship and the Sacraments by Joan Huyser-Honig from Calvin Institute of Christian Worship
+Article about Worship and the Sacraments by Joan Huyser-Honing from Calvin Institute of Christian Worship

 "Good aging manifests itself a spirit which rises above external circumstances, praying for the grace not simply to endure what must be endured, but for the grace to move through adversity to a deepening of spirit and the will to reach out to others in need."
 Article about Theology by Harvey H. Potthoff from Religion Online